 Comparing Metal Additive Manufacturing & Investment Casting

 Much of the literature available on this topic focuses on the synergies made possible by a hybrid technique using 3D printing to create patterns for molds.
-This works for in some scenarios, but it's usually much easier to choose one technique or the other.
+This works in some scenarios, but it's usually much easier to choose one technique or the other.

 To guide the cost analysis, it’s helpful to define the specifics of these situations.
 The final cost-per-part for both techniques will ultimately be determined by three main factors: